fimion/alex-party/src/pages/posts/2023-03-24-better-javascript-currying-examples.md

 ## When to Make a Currying Function?

-So “when” is the bigger thing as to why you want to write a curried function.
-Curried functions are great when you know want to provide a common value across a function call multiple times, but it may not be a static value.
+So “when” is the bigger thing as to why you want to write a currying function.
+Currying functions are great when you know want to provide a common value across a function call multiple times, but it may not be a static value.

 So let's make a **practical** example of a Currying Function.
 The example that you have likely run into before is the authenticated fetch handler.